What is Mental Illness? #2

 In a normal distribution – see graphic above – the majority of individuals are clustered around the mean.
 In a normal distribution the scores of 95.5% of the population will fall within 2 standard deviations from the mean.
 Scores beyond 2 standard deviations are considered statistically infrequent and, therefore, abnormal.
 Thus, thoughts and behaviours which occur in 4.5% or less of the population can be considered abnormal.

 As a way of defining what is meant by mental illness, this approach works well for some illnesses – eg: Schizophrenia at 1% in the general population and Bipolar Disorder at 2.8%.
 However, for Depression it doesn’t.
-According to the World Health Organisation (2018), up to 25% of females will be diagnosed at some point in their life and up to 12% of men.
+In 1980 J Angst estimated that 1 in 20 Americans were severely depressed.
+5% is just about within 2 standard deviations in a normal distribution and, therefore, strictly speaking is not statistically abnormal.
+Moreover Angst estimated that 1 in 10 Americans were at risk of having a serious depressive episode at least once in their lifetime.
+10% is well within 2 standard deviations.
+According to the World Health Organisation (2018b), up to 25% of females will be diagnosed at some point in their life and up to 12% of men.
 At any one point in time it is estimated 9% of women are clinically depressed.
 Such figures are well within 2 standard deviations and thus are not statistically infrequent.
 Yet the WHO also says: “Depression is the leading cause of disability worldwide, and is a major contributor to the overall global burden of disease.”
 Clearly, most people would consider Clinical Depression a mental illness!

 There are also issues of desirability which confound this approach to mental illness.
 For example, as per the graph below, the mean for intelligence (in white Caucasians) is 100 (as measured on a Stanford-Binet IQ test).
 Someone 2 standard deviations below with a score of 70 is classified clinically as ‘retarded’.
 However, someone 2 standard deviations above the mean, with a score of 130, would be classified as ‘genius’ Many people would consider having ‘genius’ status as desirable while no one would consider ‘retard’ status as desirable.